 3. Edit 911

-This company needs you to be a Ph.D. in English or a related field to get hired.
+This company needs you to have a Ph.D. in English or a related field to get hired.
 Also, you must have verifiable skills as a published writer.

 4. Edit fast